looyun/blog/README.md

 # myblog

-* A blog write by Beego.It's nott finish yet.
+* A blog write by Beego.It's not finish yet.